ethersphere/SWIPs/SWIPs/swip-honey_to_money.md

 ---

 ## Simple summary
-Swarm needs a mechanism to allow fluctuation of the exchange rate between honey (Swarns internal accounting unit) and the currency used to pay.
+Swarm needs a mechanism to allow fluctuation of the exchange rate between honey (Swarms internal accounting unit) and the currency used to pay.
 We propose an on-chain price oracle that returns an exchange rate + validUntil tuple.

 ## Abstract
 The ability to update prices is required in order to: